forge-fm/book/book/src/chapters/properties/properties.md

 And another path?
 G to H to F to E?
 </details>

 If we add a traditional test case corresponding to _one_ of the correct answers, our test suite will falsely raise alarms for correct implementations that happen to find different answers.
-In short, we'll be over-fitting our tests to @italic{one specific implementation}: ours.
+In short, we'll be over-fitting our tests to _one specific implementation_: ours.
 But there's a fix.
 Maybe instead of writing:

 `shortest(GRAPH, G, E) == [(G, A), (A, B), (B, E)]`